CH101 - The First Century

 The reason for this discussion on James, Paul, and the Jerusalem Council is to understand the struggle of the early church with respect to the issue of the Gentile believers.
 The first Christians, and the initial leadership, was Jewish.
 By the late 50's Paul's evangelistic reach into the Gentile world had grown to such an extent that Christianity was becoming more Gentile than Jewish.
 It was Paul's custom to appoint leadership in each church when he left for his next destination.
 As Paul's Gentile churches grew in number, the leadership base grew and the Jewish leadership in Jerusalem probably felt their influence diminishing.

 In addition to the Pauline outreach there are indications that the gospel was spreading outside immediate apostolic influence.
 There is no clear record of an apostolic visit to Rome, yet Paul writes a letter to the Romans addressing what appears to be an already stable community with Jewish and Gentile believers.
 In Acts 18:24-25 a man named Apollos appears on the scene with "a thorough knowledge of the Scriptures.
 He had been instructed in the way of the Lord."
 He needed some teaching concerning the Holy Spirit, but appears to have clearly understood the gospel of Jesus.
-Early tradition recorded in the fragments of Papias tell us that Mark, the cousin of Barnabas, had taken an early copy of his gospel to Egypt.
+[Read about the theory that Apollos was the author of New Testament Hebrews] Early tradition recorded in the fragments of Papias tell us that Mark, the cousin of Barnabas, had taken an early copy of his gospel to Egypt.

 Another tradition says that Barnabas and Mark actually preached in the streets of Alexandria.
 These traditions may have been attempts at explaining the Apollos text, but are certainly not impossible.
 What is clear is that the missionary outreach of the church had taken hold.